gvwilson/thirdbit/src/fiction/iffy/index.md

 A siren wailed.
 Others joined it.
 She heard Uncle Jack bellow,
-"What'n hole you done now, girl?" but she was already racing down the gangplank.
+"What you done now, girl?"
+but she was already racing down the gangplank.

 By the time she reached the machine shop a small crowd had gathered on the paved turnaround in front of it.
-Something like panic rose in her throat when she saw that the explosion hadn't been in the building itself but in the squat blockhouse beside it where the industrial printer was sitting in quarantine.
+Panic rose in her throat
+when she saw that the explosion hadn't been in the building itself but in the squat blockhouse beside it where the industrial printer was sitting in quarantine.

-One corner of the blockhouse had collapsed into a tangle of masonry chunks and twisted foam steel beams.
+One corner of the blockhouse had collapsed in a tangle of masonry chunks and twisted foam steel beams.
 A rough-looking woman in a green and yellow vest was standing in front of its single door arguing loudly with two men in dark blue Marine uniforms.
-"An' *I* said I'll open it when Captain Kerse tells me to!" she said hotly, uncrossing muscular arms thick with tattoos.
+"An' *I* said I'll open it when Captain Kerse tells me to!" she said hotly, uncrossing muscular arms covered in silvery tattoos.

 Two more Marines pushed through the crowd, a sidekick drone whining faintly over their heads.
 One of them pointed at the sergeant's stripes on his sleeve.
 "Do you see these, citizen?" he demanded.
-"These indicate that I have authority to direct action as I think most consistent with regulations regarding general public safety.
+"These indicate that I have authority to take action as I think most consistent with regulations regarding general public safety.
 We will therefore proceed to inspect this site regardless of your wishes."